cloudfoundry-community/worlds-simplest-service-broker/README_KUBERNETES.md

 # Deploy with Helm and install into Service Catalog

-The World's Simplest Service Broker is packaged as a container image and installable into your Kubernetes cluster as a [Helm](https://helm.sh/) chart.

-It is also installable into your Kubernetes [Service Catalog](https://svc-cat.io/).
+The World's Simplest Service Broker is packaged as a container image and installable into your Kubernetes cluster as a [Helm](https://helm.sh/) chart, and is installable into your Kubernetes [Service Catalog](https://svc-cat.io/).

+The story of using the Helm chart is broken into two user stories:

+1. A service operator who wants to expose its location and credentials to all users of a Kubernetes cluster (or specific namespaces)
+1. A user of Kubernetes (such as an application developer) who wants to access the exposed service

+In this walk through we will share an external SMTP email service with the same credentials for anyone who needs to send emails.

 ## Install Service Catalog